Top 10 Thunderbird Alternatives to Try in 2025

 Verdict

 Spike can be a great Mozilla Thunderbird alternative if you manage most of your emails with a smartphone.
 Its chat-like interface lets you communicate similarly to typing a message on Facebook.
+According to user experience research from Stanford, conversational interfaces can reduce cognitive load and improve communication efficiency for mobile users.

 Spike vs. Thunderbird